giovannicataldi/Cyclistic-Data-Analysis/analysis.md

 <img src="images/Top10_Popular_Start_Stations_Distribution.png" alt="Top 10 Most Popular Start Stations and their Geographic Distribution" width="900">

 The **geographic distribution** of these stations provides further insights into the preferences of casual riders and members.
-Casual riders' strong preference for stations near waterfront locations and tourist-heavy areas suggests that they are more likely to begin rides in scenic or popular tourist spots, such as:
+Casual riders' strong preference for stations near **waterfront locations** and **tourist-heavy areas** suggests that they are more likely to begin rides in **scenic** or popular tourist spots, such as:

 - **Streeter Dr & Grand Ave** (seemingly located near a pier),
 - **Millennium Park**, and
 - **DuSable Lake Shore Dr & North Blvd**.

-These stations may be located in areas that attract tourists or casual users who may ride for leisure or sightseeing purposes.
+These stations may be located in areas that attract tourists or casual users who may ride for **leisure or sightseeing purposes**.

 In contrast, members demonstrate more distributed usage patterns across the city.
-Stations like Kingsbury St & Kinzie St and Clinton St & Washington Blvd, located further from tourist attractions, indicate a preference for practical, everyday travel, such as commuting to work or running errands.
+Stations like Kingsbury St & Kinzie St and Clinton St & Washington Blvd, located further from tourist attractions, indicate a preference for **practical, everyday travel**, such as commuting to work or running errands.

-This geographic distribution aligns with the hypothesis that casual riders primarily use the service for recreational purposes, while members likely use it for functional, more frequent trips.
+This geographic distribution aligns with the hypothesis that casual riders primarily use the service for **recreational** purposes, while members likely use it for **functional**, more frequent trips.
 Understanding these geographical differences is essential for designing targeted promotions, as marketing efforts could focus on encouraging casual riders to explore the benefits of membership, even when starting from scenic or leisure-focused stations.

 ## 4. Average Ride Lengths
 <img src="images/Average_Ride_Lengths.png" alt="Average Ride Lengths " width="500">

 This bar chart compares the average ride duration between **casual riders (blue)** and **members (orange)** in minutes.
 The chart displays two bars, with casual riders represented in blue and members in orange. **Casual riders** average around *13* minutes per ride, while **members** have shorter average rides, around *9* minutes.

 This visualization reveals that casual riders tend to use Cyclistic bikes for longer trips compared to annual members.
-The difference in ride length could indicate that casual riders are more likely to use the service for leisure, leading to longer, more infrequent rides.
-On the other hand, members likely use the bikes for shorter, perhaps more frequent, trips such as commuting.
+The difference in ride length could indicate that casual riders are more likely to use the service for **leisure**, leading to longer, more **infrequent** rides.
+On the other hand, members likely use the bikes for shorter, perhaps more **frequent**, trips such as commuting.
 This insight aligns with the hypothesis that casual riders could be incentivized to switch to membership if offered promotions targeting their leisure-based usage patterns, encouraging more frequent, shorter rides at a lower cost through a membership plan.

 ## 5. Sum of Ride Lengths
 <img src="images/Sum_of_Ride_Lengths.png" alt="Sum of Ride Lengths" width="500">